GabeScott/standard-works-vault/General Conference/2003 October - Priesthood, Keys, and the Power to Bless.md

 # Priesthood, Keys, and the Power to Bless

-*By Merrill J. Bateman - Of the Presidency of the Seventy*
+By Elder Merrill J. Bateman - *Of the Presidency of the Seventy*

 *Given in the October session of the 2003 General Conference*

+>*It is expected that worthy holders of the Melchizedek Priesthood will use the power delegated to them to bless others, starting with their own families.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2003/10/priesthood-keys-and-the-power-to-bless?lang=eng)

 One of the remarkable evidences of the Restoration is the testimony of Joseph Smith and Oliver Cowdery regarding the manner in which the priesthood and its directing powers were returned to earth.
 In each case, priesthood and priesthood keys were restored by divine messengers who had held them in earlier times.
-John the Baptist brought back the Aaronic Priesthood with the keys of repentance and baptism.1 Peter, James, and John restored not only the Melchizedek Priesthood but also “the keys of [the] kingdom.”2 Moses and Elijah returned with the “gathering” and “sealing” keys.3 The events describing the return of the priesthood are remarkable in that they conform precisely with the biblical pattern of priesthood restoration in earlier dispensations.
+John the Baptist brought back the Aaronic Priesthood with the keys of repentance and baptism.[^1] Peter, James, and John restored not only the Melchizedek Priesthood but also “the keys of \[the\] kingdom.”[^2] Moses and Elijah returned with the “gathering” and “sealing” keys.[^3] The events describing the return of the priesthood are remarkable in that they conform precisely with the biblical pattern of priesthood restoration in earlier dispensations.
 For example, consider the restoration and transfer of priesthood powers during the Savior’s time.

-Near the end of His ministry, Jesus promised Peter “the keys of the kingdom,”4 knowing that Jesus would soon leave and that priesthood keys were needed by the Apostles if they were to direct the work after His ascension.
-In order for them to receive the keys, Matthew records that Jesus took “Peter, James, and John ... up into an high mountain” where He “was transfigured before them” and Moses and Elias “appeared unto them.”5 Shortly after this event, the Savior declared that the Apostles now had the keys to direct the ministry.6 The Prophet Joseph Smith states that “the Savior, Moses, and Elias, gave the keys to Peter, James and John, on the mount, when they were transfigured before him.”7
+Near the end of His ministry, Jesus promised Peter “the keys of the kingdom,”[^4] knowing that Jesus would soon leave and that priesthood keys were needed by the Apostles if they were to direct the work after His ascension.
+In order for them to receive the keys, Matthew records that Jesus took “Peter, James, and John … up into an high mountain” where He “was transfigured before them” and Moses and Elias “appeared unto them.”[^5] Shortly after this event, the Savior declared that the Apostles now had the keys to direct the ministry.[^6] The Prophet Joseph Smith states that “the Savior, Moses, and Elias, gave the keys to Peter, James and John, on the mount, when they were transfigured before him.”[^7]

 The pattern of priesthood restoration described by Matthew is the same pattern followed in our dispensation.
 Apostles and prophets designated by the Lord to hold keys in earlier dispensations returned them to earth as this dispensation began.

 In contrast, 19th-century ministers in the Palmyra environs, not understanding the great Apostasy that had taken place, believed in an entirely different process for priesthood reception.
 They believed that the power to preach came through an inner calling to a priesthood of believers.
-They did not understand the necessity of receiving the priesthood from a person in authority by the laying on of hands.8 Also, they did not understand the purpose or necessity of priesthood keys.
+They did not understand the necessity of receiving the priesthood from a person in authority by the laying on of hands.[^8] Also, they did not understand the purpose or necessity of priesthood keys.

 The priesthood is the power and authority of God delegated to man.
 Priesthood keys are the right to direct the use of that power.
 The President of the Church holds the keys necessary for governing the entire Church.
 His counselors in the First Presidency and the Quorum of the Twelve Apostles also hold the keys of the kingdom and operate under the President’s direction.
 Stake presidents, bishops, and temple, mission, and quorum presidents are given keys to guide the Church in their jurisdictions.
-Their counselors do not hold keys but “receive delegated authority by calling and assignment.”9
+Their counselors do not hold keys but “receive delegated authority by calling and assignment.”[^9]

 Priesthood and priesthood keys open the door to the blessings of the Atonement.
 Through the power of the priesthood, people are baptized for the remission of sins, made possible by the Savior’s great act of mercy.
 A holder of the Melchizedek Priesthood may confer the Holy Ghost.
 Through the bestowal of the Holy Ghost, members are cleansed with fire, guided into truth, comforted, sanctified, and blessed in many ways as partakers of the fruits of the Atonement.
 The sealing authority may bind a man, a woman, and their children together forever, making possible exaltations in the world to come—again, a blessing from the Savior.